This creamy, garlicky Caesar dressing recipe tastes just like restaurant-style dressing - rich, tangy, and ready in minutes.

 whisking in olive oil

-STEP THREE– Slowly drizzle olive oil into the mixture whisking all the while.
-Go little by little until the dressing is smooth and emulsified.
+STEP THREE– Slowly drizzle olive oil into the mixture, whisking all the while.
+Go slowly until the dressing is smooth and emulsified.
 Whisking by hand doesn’t take long, it also gives your arm a tiny workout 😉 and creates a nice texture in the dressing.

 How to make the BEST Classic Caesar Dressing!
 Rich, creamy and flavorful- this salad dressing recipe is full of depth and umami!

-If you want a super smooth dressing, you can also make this in a food processor or blender.
+TIP: If you want a super-smooth dressing, you can also make it in a food processor or blender.
 Follow the same steps, drizzling the oil in while the machine is running.

 Caesar Salad Dressing FAQS